-This motion can causes forces to damage these soft tissues much like a rope that frays when it is stretched beyond its capacity.
+This motion can cause forces to damage these soft tissues, much like a rope that frays when it is stretched beyond its capacity.

-Patients who are struck from behind in a rear-end collision generally suffer the most injury.
+Patients who are hit from behind in a rear-end collision generally suffer the most injury.
 Being struck by a larger or heavier vehicle also increases your risk.
-Your vehicle does not need to be visibly damaged for you to be injured.
-In fact, the amount of damage to your vehicle has little relationship to your injuries.
+Your car does not need to be visibly damaged for you to be injured, and the amount of damage to your vehicle has little relationship to your injuries.
 Most modern cars have shock-absorbent bumpers that minimize damage to the vehicle but do not necessarily protect the occupants in low-speed collisions.
 Rear-end impacts of less than 5 MPH routinely give rise to significant symptoms.

 Other factors that increase your chance of injury include:

 - Wet or icy roads

 - Having your head rotated or extended at the time of impact